cellbricks/cellbricks.github.io/artifact/index.md

 #### Virtual Machine Experiments

-To minimize network related performance impact, we setup virtual machines in the Amazon Web Services (AWS) US-WEST-1 region datacenter and evaluated application performance during cellular handovers when TCP (control) or MPTCP (experimental) is in use.
+To minimize network related performance impact, we setup virtual machines in the AWS US-WEST-1 region datacenter and evaluated application performance during cellular handovers when TCP (control) or MPTCP (experimental) is in use.
 The following prerequisites are needed:

 - 2 AWS EC2 instances based on `ami-06b93cd6edfe1ee9f` (only available in US-WEST-1)